Pabl0Parra/ToDo-App-Vue3-Pinia-Supabase/README.md

 <p>All functionalities implemented.</p>
 <p>Today I will work on:</p>

-  - Style NewTask component.
+  - ~~Style NewTask component.

-  - Style Home page component.
+  - ~~Style Home page component.

-  - Create footer.
+  - ~~Create footer.

-  - Fix NavBar.
+  - ~~Fix NavBar.

   - Deploy app in Vercel.
+ ---
+ ## :calendar: 06-10-2022

+### :unlock: WHAT AM I GOING TO DO TODAY?

+<p>Today I´m going to fix some small issues and start working on version 2 of the project, which will include swwetalert2, dark mode and who knows!</p>